 Compiles into C data-definitions (a header).
 The –T option can be used in conjunction to produce a header which supports RPC dispatch tables.

 Size at which to start generating inline code.
 This option is useful for optimization.
 The default size is 5.

 Compiles support for inetd(1M) in the server side stubs.
 Such servers can be self-started or can be started by inetd.
 When the server is self-started, it backgrounds itself by default.
-A special define symbol RPC_SVC_FG can be used to run the server process in foreground, or the user may simply compile without the -I option.
+A special define symbol RPC_SVC_FG can be used to run the server process in foreground, or the user can simply compile without the –I option.